Things to Think About in the Process

 - Limit your applications to a well-researched and reasonable number

-To graduate from any of the FUHSD high schools, a student must earn 220 credits, pass all required subjects and the California High School Exit Examination (CAHSEE).
+To graduate from any of the FUHSD high schools, a student must earn 220 credits, and pass all required subjects.

 - A semester class is worth 5 credits; a year class (two semesters) is worth 10 credits.
-Most students earn 30-35 credits each semester (60-70 credits each year).
+A full load is 6 courses, which is 30 credits a semester or 60 credits a year.

 - Failed classes (including W/F’s) earn no credits.
 Required classes that are failed must be repeated until they are passed.

-- Course titles and grades are never removed from the transcript.
+- Course titles, grades, and enrollment history are never removed from the transcript.
 Grades are never removed, even if a course is repeated and a higher grade is earned.

 - College prep courses are designated by a (P); honors courses by an (H); advanced placement courses by an (AP) on the transcript.

-- Eligibility Requirements: To be eligible to compete in sports and participate in extracurricular activities, students must maintain a 2.0 or higher GPA.
+- Eligibility Requirements: To be eligible to compete in sports and participate in extracurricular activities, students must maintain a 2.0 or higher grade point average (gpa).

-- FUHSD schools utilize Naviance, a leading provider of web based planning and advising systems for secondary schools and their students.
+- FUHSD schools subscribe to Naviance, a leading provider of web based planning and advising systems for secondary schools and their students.
 Each student is assigned a unique account to assist them as they begin their college search and application process.